 - Inflation (CPI):

-Jordan’s economic freedom score is 60.1, making its economy the 87th freest in the 2022 Index.
-Jordan is ranked 5th among 14 countries in the Middle East and North Africa region, and its overall score is above the regional and world averages.
+Jordan’s economic freedom score is 58.8, making its economy the 93rd freest in the 2023 Index.
+Its score is 1.3 points lower than last year.
+Jordan is ranked 5th out of 14 countries in the Middle East/North Africa region, and its overall score is below the world average.

-Independent from the United Kingdom since 1946, the Hashemite Kingdom of Jordan is a constitutional monarchy with relatively few natural resources.
-King Abdullah II assumed the throne in 1999 with an ambitious reform agenda.
-The economy, one of the region’s smallest, is supported by foreign loans, international aid, and remittances from expatriate workers.
+Independent since 1946, Jordan is a constitutional monarchy with relatively few natural resources.
+King Abdullah II assumed the throne in 1999.
+The small economy is supported by foreign loans, international aid, and remittances from expatriate workers.
 In 2000, Jordan joined the World Trade Organization and signed a free-trade agreement with the United States.
-The king appointed Bisher al-Khasawneh to serve as prime minister in October 2020 and tasked him with focusing on economic reform that includes a realistic government budget.
-Ongoing conflicts in Iraq and Syria have severely disrupted Jordan’s economy and regional trade, and more than 1.3 million Syrian and Iraqi refugees have strained its limited resources.
+In October 2020, the king appointed Bisher al-Khasawneh to be prime minister with a focus on economic reform that includes a realistic budget.
+The conflicts in Iraq and Syria have disrupted Jordan’s economy and regional trade, and more than 1.3 million refugees have strained its limited resources.

 Rule of Law

-Jordan has eight preferential trade agreements in force.
-The trade-weighted average tariff rate is 9.1 percent, and 19 nontariff measures are in effect.
+The trade-weighted average tariff rate is 9.3 percent, and nontariff barriers continue to add to the cost of trade.
 In general, foreign and local investors are treated equally under the law.
 Banking regulations generally conform to international standards.
-In 2020, the central bank increased the financial system’s liquidity and allowed banks to postpone loan repayments in sectors affected by COVID-19.